sharetodiaspora/sharetodiaspora.github.io/README.md

-diaspora* Advanced Sharer
+Advanced Sharer for diaspora*
 =========================

-diaspora* Advanced Sharer is a tool able to share links to any [diaspora*](http://github.com/diaspora/diaspora) pod.
+Advanced Sharer is a tool able to share links to any [diaspora*](http://github.com/diaspora/diaspora) pod.
 [Learn more](http://sharetodiaspora.github.io/about).

 ### Usage
-d*AS uses the same parameters than diaspora* bookmarklets for title, url and notes.
-Just append them to the URL:
+The same parameters from diaspora* bookmarklets for title, url and notes can be used, just add them to the URL:

 ```
 http://sharetodiaspora.github.io/?url=joindiaspora.com&title=Join%20diaspora&notes=official%20diaspora*%20pod